Anduin2017/AnduinOS-Docs/Servicing/Template.md

-# Host Jellyfin
+# Host SomeService

-Jellyfin is a free software media server.
-It is an alternative to Plex, Emby, and other media servers.
-Jellyfin is the Free Software Media System that puts you in control of managing and streaming your media.
-It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
+SomeService is...

-To host Jellyfin on AnduinOS, run the following commands.
+To host SomeService on AnduinOS, run the following commands.

 First, make sure Docker is installed on your machine.
 If not, you can install Docker by running the following commands: